Surya-PM/Surya-PM/README.md

 - 👋 Hi, I’m @Surya-PM
 - 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on any oensource projects
+- 💞️ I’m looking to collaborate on any Opensource projects
 - 📫 How to reach me ...Here is my linkedin profile https://www.linkedin.com/in/surya-pm1997/